vanHeemstraSystems/docker-quick-start-headstart/2200/README.md

 278dd40f4569   nginx     "/docker-entrypoint.…"   4 hours ago      Up 4 hours      80/tcp                  nervous_kilby
 ```

-We can see that we have a container up and running and we can see if this volume has indeed been connected to it by doing a docker container inspect.
+We can see that we have a container up and running.

 ```
 $ docker container ls